Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Not empty: These access flags have access.
 			"Access Flags"				""

+			// Admins with one or more of these immunity flags are immune to this ability's effects.
+			// Note: If the Mutant Tank has one or more of these immunity flags or has the same immunity flags as the survivor victim, the immunity is cancelled.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Empty: No immunity flags are immune.
+			// Not empty: These immunity flags are immune.
+			"Immunity Flags"			""

 			// Use this ability in conjunction with other abilities.
 			// Note: Only use this when "Spawn Type" is set to "4" for the Mutant Tank.
 			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Ability" setting is set to "2".